fooof-tools/fooof/README.rst

 **Fitting a Group of Power Spectra**

 Next is an example workflow for fitting a group of neural power spectra.
-In this case, 'freqs' is again a 1D array of frequency values, and 'spectra' as a 2D array of power spectra.
+In this case, 'freqs' is again a 1D array of frequency values, and 'spectra' is a 2D array of power spectra.
-We can fit this  which can be fit as:
+We can fit the group of power spectra by doing:

 .. code-block:: python